mseminatore/ParserKit/examples/xml/README.md

 # XML Parser example

 ## Introduction
-This is a demo that uses `ParserKit` to create a very simple XML parser.
+This is a demo that uses `ParserKit` to create a very simple but functional XML parser.